Sentinel Hub forum is the best place to get in touch with support staff as well as other Sentinel Hub

 To browse various data, go to EO Browser.
 Read about how to use it here.

 We have our services installed on several places to get fastest access to the data.
 This is why there are different access points for different data collections.
-To learn which configurator you should use to configure your own configurations and layers, or which endpoints to use with OGC or Process API, visit our page on data collections or our documentation for more details.
+To learn, which data collections are available at which places, visit our page on data collections or our documentation for more details.

 We put a lot of effort to make data available as soon as possible.
 However, we depend almost entirely on how fast the data provider can process and disseminate the data.